Hugo-Chia/tp/docs/UserGuide.md

 * `rmappt -IC S9123456Z -I 1` removes the appointment with index 1 from the patient with the NRIC S9123456Z

 <box type="tip" seamless class="tip-custom">
-**Tip:** Use viewp first to view the appointment list of a specified patient
+Use viewp first to view the appointment list of a specified patient
 </box>

 <br>